Swewi/Werecat-Blog/README.md

 ### Gallery

-The gallery page, it has a responsive design so that it displays differently for different sized screens, the version shown here is for an ipad.
-It is a very simple, straight forward design, looking very similar to the home page, but with more cards per page. -- Late into the project the client said they wanted the gallery to auto populate from the blog posts, after discussions we decided to have that as their "stretch goal" and I will work on it after the initial release. --
+The **Gallery page**, it has a responsive design so that it displays differently for different sized screens, the version shown here is for an ipad.
+It is a very simple, straight forward design, looking very similar to the home page, but with more cards per page. -- Late into the project the client said they wanted the gallery to auto populate from the blog posts, after discussions we decided to have that as a "stretch goal" and I will work on it after the initial release. --

 This is a screenshot of the gallery from an ipad: